What is Family Arbitration?

 The barristers at 1GC Family Law who provide arbitration services are all highly qualified and expert in the field of Family Law.
 Each is a Member of the Chartered Institute of Arbitrators (MCIArb) and on the IFLA list of accredited arbitrators.
 Several are also part-time judges.

 Our premises provide an environment ideally suited to dispute resolution with minimum stress.
 If the arbitration takes place in Chambers, the accommodation is provided without charge.
 Each party and his or her advisers will be provided with a private room for the duration of the arbitration, enabling a pre-hearing conference and break-out discussions during the course of the day.
 Refreshments will be provided.
 Please see our facilities page for examples of the spaces available.

 All 1GC arbitrators are listed below:

-- Andrew Norton QC (children)
+- Andrew Norton KC (children)

-- Janet Bazley QC (children and finance)
+- Janet Bazley KC (children and finance)

-- Charles Geekie QC (children)
+- Charles Geekie KC (children)

 - Claire Heppenstall (children and finance)

-- Jane Crowley QC (door tenant, children)
+- Jane Crowley KC (door tenant, children)

 The IFLA Children Scheme Referral Form including safeguarding questionnaire